chak14/InspireMusic/README.md

 <a name="introduction"></a>
 ## Introduction
-> [!Note]
-> This repo contains the algorithm infrastructure and some simple examples.

-> [!Tip]
-> To preview the performance, please refer to [InspireMusic Demo Page](https://funaudiollm.github.io/inspiremusic).

 InspireMusic is a toolkit for music, song, and audio generation.
 It consists of an autoregressive transformer with a flow-matching based model.
 This toolkit is for users to generate music, song, and audio.
 InspireMusic can generate high-quality music in long-form with text-to-music and music continuation.
 InspireMusic incorporates audio tokenizers with autoregressive transformer and flow-matching modeling to generate music, song, and audio with text and music prompts.
 The toolkit currently supports music generation.

 ## InspireMusic